ruthabimbola1234-cell/portfolio/README.md

 ![image]( Causes of death WD.PNG )

-Analysis of global incidents that occurred
+Analysis of global incidents that occurred in Nigeria.

 [Read More](https://github.com/ruthabimbola1234-cell/Nigeria-incidents_app)